atulkamble/ChefWebAppProject/README.md

 # ChefWebAppProject
-Advanced Chef DevOps project, complete with code snippets and commands to help you automate the deployment and configuration of a web application stack using Chef.

-Sure!
 Here’s a detailed advanced Chef DevOps project, complete with code snippets and commands to help you automate the deployment and configuration of a web application stack using Chef.

 ### Project: Automated Deployment and Configuration with Chef